1. What's special about CHBE at Montana State University?

 • Equivalencies for transferring engineering/computer science classes are generally determined by the CHBE Department.
 Once the Office of Admissions has prepared the official transfer credit evaluation, you should make a transfer advising appointment with the Department and bring a detailed syllabus for each engineering course, listing the course topics, textbook used, prerequisites, and any other information that will allow the Department to assess the equivalence.

 • The most common transfer equivalency problem for engineering classes lies in the mathematics prerequisites.
-Specifically, the fluid dynamics class and energy balances courses taken during the second year require two semesters of calculus (through M-172), and the subsequent CHBE classes (ECHM 307, ECHM 322, ECHM 328, EBIO 324) all require math prerequisites through differential equations and/or Calc III.
+Specifically, the fluid dynamics class and energy balances courses taken during the second year require two semesters of calculus (through M 172), and the subsequent CHBE classes (ECHM 307, ECHM 322, ECHM 328, EBIO 324) all require math prerequisites through differential equations and/or Calculus III/Multivariable Calculus.

 (back to top)